 Instruction to TGax Editor: Update D5.1 P337L15 as shown below.

-A non-AP HE STA with dot11ULMUMIMOOptionImplemented equal to true shall set the Full Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field of the HE Capabilities element it transmits to 1, if it supports transmitting an HE TB PPDU that uses UL MU-MIMO within an RU that spans the entire PPDU bandwidth.
-Otherwise, the HE STA shall set the Full Bandwidth UL MU-MIMO subfield to 0.
+If a non-AP HE STA supports transmitting an HE TB PPDU that uses UL MU-MIMO within an RU that spans the entire PPDU bandwidth, then the STA shall set dot11HEFullBWULMUMIMOImplemented to true and the Full Bandwidth UL MU-MIMO subfield of the HE PHY Capabilities Information field of the HE Capabilities element it transmits to 1.
+Otherwise, the HE STA shall set dot11HEFullBWULMUMIMOImplemented to false and the Full Bandwidth UL MU-MIMO subfield to 0.

 Instruction to TGax Editor: Remove entry for dot11ULMUMIMOOptionImplemented at D5.1 P729L9 as shown below.